AdobeDocs/commerce-business-intelligence.en/help/mbi/tutorials/time-options-visual-rpt-bldr.md

       * **Time Range**: change this to the date range that aligns with the promotion you're interested in by clicking Specific Date Range and then entering the appropriate dates.
       * Rename the metric **Items sold during last promotion** or something similar.
       * Add your **Units on hand** metric.
-      * Next, we need to add the calculations that'll show us the weeks on hand, considering sales trends, for the time periods (last 7 days, last 28 days, and last promo period) we're including in the report.
-You'll need to do this once for each time period.
+      * Next, we need to add the calculations that show us the weeks on hand, considering sales trends, for the time periods (last 7 days, last 28 days, and last promo period) we are including in the report.
+You need to do this once for each time period.

 To create the formulas, click **Add Formula**.
 Enter the formulae below and click **Apply Changes** when finished.
 Repeat this for each of the three time periods: